 Gas & LPG Safety

 They may prescribe standards of training and work in accordance with criteria in the legislation.
-There is provision to ensure ongoing responsibility for maintenance of natural gas fittings.
-The CER (CRU) may specify classes of works which certificates of completion are required to specify the requirements in that regard.
+There is a provision to ensure ongoing responsibility for the maintenance of natural gas fittings.
+The CER (CRU) may specify classes of works in which certificates of completion are required to specify the requirements in that regard.

 The Energy (Miscellaneous Provisions) Act 2012 transferred the remaining responsibility for LPG safety to the CER (CRU after the 2016 Act.
 It confirms that it is an offence for a person to carry out LPG works unless he is a registered installer with CER (CRU).